-What is noteworthy here is that I completely ignored my internal voice that was telling me not to take part in this business model as it definitely sounded too good to be true.
-My rational mind knew that it was too good to be true, yet I forged ahead anyway.
+What is noteworthy here is that I completely ignored my internal voice telling me not to take part in this business model as it definitely sounded too good to be true.
+My rational mind knew it was too good to be true yet I forged ahead anyway.
 I began engaging in “wishful thinking” that just this one time it was not too good to be true.
 In other words, I deluded myself.
-I placed a false protective shield around my efforts based not on reality, but on hope for a pie-in-the sky positive outcome, just in this one case–my case!
+I placed a false protective shield around my efforts based not on reality, but on hope for a pie-in-the sky positive outcome, just in this one case–my case, of course!
 Not very wise, indeed!

 HOW TO ACTUALIZE YOUR WISE BUSINESS MIND–